5

 Consumers have increasingly lost faith in conventional business communication methods of marketing, advertising, and sales, in which the company boasts about its products or services.
 They like hearing from the customers about how they feel about the product/service rather than the company or producer itself.

-According to a survey done in 2023, 55% of customers lack trust in companies, while a striking 79% rely on online reviews as much as they do on recommendations from friends or family.
+According to a survey done in 2023 by Bright Local, 55% of customers lack trust in companies, while a striking 79% (according to Hubspot’s survey) rely on online reviews as much as they do on recommendations from friends or family.

-The best source for winning the customers' trust still remains “Word of Mouth.”
+The best source for winning the customers' trust remains “Word of Mouth.”

 Testimonials are great social proof for happy customers and the biggest sign of trust and reliability.
 Testimonials add the personal touch that traditional marketing methods lack, and they humanize your overall brand.